Hemingway Bridge: The Ultimate Productivity Secret

 #2 Roadblocks:

-Often, we aren’t able to get a project over the finish line because we run into an unexpected problem or roadblock that is going to take additional time to resolve.
+Often, you aren’t able to get a project over the finish line because you run into an unexpected problem or roadblock that will take additional time to resolve.

 When working on the report, you run into a calculation error.
-But, the next meeting is beckoning and you don’t have time to resolve in the moment.
+But, the next meeting is beckoning and you don’t have time to resolve it at the moment.

-In this case, before you move on, write down what you are seeing and what you will need to jump into when you have time to resolve the issue.
+In this case, before you move on, write down what you are seeing and what you will need to troubleshoot when you have time.

 Your Hemingway Bridge note might look like this:

-When you pick back up this project, you don’t have to go through the frustration all over again of the roadblock you ran into, trying to remember where exactly you were seeing the error, and derailing your productivity.
-Instead, you can go straight to problem-solving mode and will know exactly where to start your investigation.
+When you get back to this task later in the day or week, you don’t have to go through the frustration of this roadblock all over again as you try to remember where exactly you were seeing the error.
+Instead, you can go straight to problem-solving mode since you’ll know exactly where to start your investigation.

 #3 Intentions:

-Knowing your intentions for your next working session will give future you laser focus on what you want to accomplish.
-This will help you avoid wasted time with unclear direction.
+Knowing your intentions for your next working session will give future you laser focus on what you need to do.
+This will help you avoid time wasted due to unclear directions or indecision.

 Real-Life Example: Creating a presentation for a client pitch